Taos Initiatives & Grants (TAG)

 Xavier Lobo Read – Documentary on Mental Health

-This project consists of filming a documentary about Mental Health.
-We will include different voices of people who have experienced being labeled with a “mental disorder diagnosis” and also voices of professionals who work in this field.
-We will reflect on how we socially construct “mental health”, “mental illness”, and “mind”.
+The purpose of this project is to create a documentary about Mental Health.
+This is a long term project that is still in process.
+They will include different voices from people who have experienced being labeled with a “mental disorder diagnosis” and also voices of professionals who work in this field.
+They will reflect on how we socially construct “mental health”, “mental illness”, and “mind”.
 How does one know that he/she/they are mentally healthy?
 This documentary invites us to question “evidence”, and explore voices that give new liberating meanings to a story constructed for the subjection of what we are told is “mind.”

 Patricia Miller – Issues for Emerging Adults Living with HIV